YonatanGM/songs.inc/README.md

 # songs.inc
 songs.inc is a collection of songs scrapped from telegram.
 You can search any song by name or arist.
 You can also share your tracks and support the database.

--the collection is just 4000 songs now.
-Telegram's flood wait error is limiting; the scrapper script is handling that, but there seems to be no way to avoid the wait.
+-the collection is just 4000 songs now [Songs.inc](https://t.me/Tele_fileBot)

-[Songs.inc](https://t.me/Tele_fileBot)

 ## Install